Ducks vs. Flyers Prediction & Picks - November 10

 Ducks vs. Flyers Predictions for Friday

-Our computer projections model for this contest calls for a final result of Ducks 4, Flyers 2.
+Our computer model for this game expects a final tally of Ducks 4, Flyers 2.

 - Spread Pick: Ducks (+1.5)